Our 2019-2020 course schedule is in development and will be posted soon. Elementary courses in 2019-2020 will be daytime courses.

 A Day in the Life of a SIMS Student

-Our evening Elementary Training course runs from Monday to Friday, from 4 to 8:30pm (except for early Fridays, which end at 6:30pm!).
-The session runs from September 4th 2018 – December 13th 2019.
-A typical evening at SIMS includes lecture or presentation time with your trainer, then time to practice working with new material with fellow students in our practice classroom.
+Our daytime Evening Training course runs from Monday to Friday, from 9:00am to 4:00pm.
+A typical day at SIMS includes lecture or presentation time with your trainer, then time to practice working with new material with fellow students in our practice classroom.
 You’ll be supported by our SIMS trainer and course assistants, as you work closely with fellow students to solidify your knowledge and understanding.

 So How Does It Work?